The Sacred Mayan Ritual of Cacao

 In the Mayan tradition, there is a beautiful distinction between a ritual and a ceremony.
 Although cacao can be used in ceremony, it is not necessary to create a big moment or event to partake of it.
 It should be thought of as a ritual that features a few thoughtful steps to help bring you into your heart space.

-A cacao ritual is an everyday heart-opener—used to create a space where we can hear the song of our heart without outside noise and interruption.
+A cacao ritual is a heart-opener that's used to create a space where we can hear the song of our heart without outside noise and interruption.
 It brings people together in moments of conflict resolution, allowing them to listen and speak from a place of truth.
 It’s less formal than a full ceremony but no less sacred—infused with the intention of opening the heart gently and lovingly.

 The Story of Ixmukane and the Corn People